kikofernandez/programmingfightclub/books/grasp-book/parts/introduction.md

 It is not the same to use a statically typed language with a strong type system (e.g. Haskell), than to program in a dynamic and more flexible language.
-For instance, the notion of *transducers*, introduced by the dynamic language Clojure, is attractive to other languages but really hard to implement in a typed language.
+For instance, the notion of *transducers*, introduced by the dynamic language Clojure, is attractive to other languages but difficult to implement in a typed language.

 Our approach in this book will be practical, focusing and taking advantage of the type system (and its restrictions).